Beyond Zero-Allocation

 The Static Resolution Foundation

-// Stack-based data processing - familiar F# patterns
+// stack-based data processing

 let processNumbers input =